Help for employers

-The tax credits system is gradually being replaced by ‘Universal Credit’ but the changeover will not be complete for some time, so in the meantime some people will remain as tax credit claimants.
+The tax credits system is gradually being replaced by ‘Universal Credit’ (UC).
+UC is due to finish rolling out for new claims by January 2019.
+Existing tax credit claimants will be transferred across to UC sometime between July 2019 and March 2022 unless they have a change of circumstances that means they need to claim UC earlier or they choose to claim UC.
 Therefore tax credits are still very important for low income workers, particularly those with disabilities.
 As well as meaning employees can receive additional money, tax credits can help employees with disabilities to remain in work when they may otherwise have been forced to leave.

 As explained in the 'help for employees' area of our website, tax credits are made up of working tax credit (WTC) and child tax credit (CTC).
 WTC is paid to workers whether or not they have children and CTC is payable to people who are responsible for a child whether they are in work or not.